yihui/yihui.org/content/tinytex/faq.md

     You can use the command `tlmgr info --list --only-installed --data name,size` to obtain the sizes of all installed packages.
 If you have installed the R package **tinytex**, you can also use the function `tinytex::tl_sizes()`.
 For example, the size of the font package **lm** (Latin modern) is about 42MB!

-1. **I'm a Linux and R user, and I saw a message "TinyTeX was not successfully installed or configured" after I install TinyTeX via `tinytex::install_tinytex()`.
+1. **I'm a Linux and R user, and I saw a message "TinyTeX was not successfully installed or configured" after I install TinyTeX via `tinytex::install_tinytex()` / RStudio says "No TeX distribution detected" / Pandoc says "pdflatex not found".
 What should I do?**

     First, try to restart R or RStudio, and check if `tinytex:::is_tinytex()` is `TRUE` in R. If it is, you are all set, otherwise, run `list.files('~/bin')` and see if `tlmgr` is there.
 If it is, you need to make sure `$HOME/bin` is in your `PATH` variable (which should be, according to [this StackExchange answer](https://unix.stackexchange.com/a/215717)).
 If it is not, you need to add it in the file `~/.bash_profile` or `~/.profile`: